 Knife in hand, she took a breath and felt the weight of it.
 Tightening her grip, she brought it over and carved two straight lines along the inside of her forearm.
 The cuts were deep, causing blood to well.
 The pain made her wince, and the wounds seemed to steam in the chill.

-She retrieved the box of matches and traded it for the casing, careful not to tip it over or let it be blown away by the wind.
+She retrieved the box of matches and traded it for the casing, careful not to tip it over or let it be blown away.
 Hovering over her wounds, she lightly tapped the side.
-Gunpower flitted across the crimson surface of her skin, mixing with the blood that coursed around her arm.
+Gunpower flitted across the crimson surface of her skin, mixing with the blood.

 The first cut was for Magnus, the second for Astrid.